AustralianCancerDataNetwork/pydicer/README.md

 ## How to Cite

-If you find PyDicer useful in your research work, please consider citing our SoftwareX paper:
+If you make use of PyDicer within your research work, please consider citing our SoftwareX paper:

 **Chlap P, Al Mouiee D, Finnegan RN, et al. PyDicer: An open-source python library for conversion and analysis of radiotherapy DICOM data. *SoftwareX*.
 2025;[29:102010. doi:10.1016/j.softx.2024.102010](https://doi.org/10.1016/j.softx.2024.102010)**